Day 10 - Cusco

 Cusco was the Inca Empire’s former capital and the continent’s oldest continuously inhabited city, Cuzco bears the marks of its mixed Spanish-Inca heritage.
 In this archaeological hub of the Americas, colonial and modern buildings incorporate Incan walls, arches, and doorways.

 Then we went to the Bacillica De La Caterdral.
 This is the main Catholic temple in the city of Cusco and is the headquarters of the Archdiocese of Cusco.
 It was built on the foundations of the palace of the eighth Inca king.

-What makes this site interesting is the artwork.
+What makes this place interesting is the artwork.
 The Spanish hired Peruvian painter Marcos Zapata to recreate classic Christian paintings for the church.
 One of his most famous works is a recreation of the Last Supper.
 He combined Christian stories with indigenous culture onto his art.
-In the Last Supper he incorporated Andean foods such as cuy (guinea pig) and Chicha, a fermented corn drink in the place of the wine.
-He also put the face of Francisco Pizzaro, the Spanish conquistador that defeated the Incas on Judas.

-Peruvian “Last Supper” by Marcos Zapata.
+Peruvian “Last Supper” by Marcos Zapata

 There is also a cross with a black Jesus on it.
 It was not originally black, but brown like the native people.
 It was covered in Llama skin to give this color and texture.
 It turned black over time due to the candles burned around it.
 In 1650 a strong earthquake hit the city.
 Fearing the worst, this cross was removed from the church to prevent it from being crushed if the building were to collapse.
 As soon as the Jesus cross was taken to the street, the earth stopped trembling.
 From this day forward, the figure is known as Lord of the Earthquakes and has developed a cult following.
 Every week, the clothing on the figure is changed and new human hair is placed on the figure.
 Locals volunteer to make the clothing, so none of it is used twice.
 Currently there is a wait of two years to reserve a week to make clothing for it.